comissao-aerodesign/PyAeroCounter/README.md

 ## 3)  Dependencies - MikTeX

 The user must have the following software installed:

-Extract images from PDF using pdftohtml (miktex)
+Extract images from PDF using pdftohtml - MikTeX Download:

-Download:

 https://miktex.org/download